-Note: values for individual_acknowledge_value and pre_acknowledge_value parameters may be found by looking at the numerical value of the corresponding Java constant fields.
-E.g. ActiveMQ Artemis 2.11.0 has the following values in the ActiveMQJMSConstants class:
+Note: values for individual\acknowledge\value and pre\acknowledge\value parameters may be found by looking at the numerical value of the corresponding Java constant fields.
+E.g. ActiveMQ Artemis 2.11.0 has the following values in the ActiveMQ Artemis 2.11.0 has the following values in the ActiveMOJMSConstants class: